Logo Design Psychology: Fonts, Colours & Shapes

 The Evolution of Logo Design Psychology

-Logos were often intricate and detailed throughout history, reflecting their time's craftsmanship and artistic values.
+Logos were often intricate and detailed throughout history, reflecting the craftsmanship and artistic values of their time.
 However, as technology advanced further, so did logos; they became more adaptable to different mediums/platforms, streamlined/simplified as we entered into a digital era where everything was viewed on mobile phones or tablets (smaller screens), minimalism/clean lines/scalability became crucial while maintaining visual impact/legibility.

 The rise of social media platforms has affected how we should perceive/focus on designing a logo.
-We now view most things via these digital channels/smaller screens/cluttered spaces – so having a recognisable/striking, visually appealing logo is essential now more than ever before!
-So before designing your brand image, ask yourself: will my bright orange be lost next to someone else's?
-Will people notice my little ‘camera' symbol alongside other people's photos?
+We now view most things through these digital channels/smaller screens/cluttered spaces – so having a recognisable/striking, and visually appealing logo is essential now more than ever before.

 Looking Forward…..

-Expect continued evolution in this field as consumer behaviours shift/change over time: take wearable tech, for example – this could explode over the next decade….
+Expect continued evolution in this field as consumer behaviours shift over time.
+Take wearable tech, for example – this could explode over the next decade.

 As technology advances, there'll always be new ways/tools/trends shaping how we create our logos, too!

-Each year, millions are spent learning about which colours/styles/fonts appeal most to the audience they are targeting, and this will be around for a while!
+Each year, millions are spent learning about which colours/styles/fonts appeal most to the audience they are targeting, and this trend is likely to persist for a while.
 So be sure to keep up with the latest research/insights in this area -if you want to stay at the top of your game.

 Logo design psychology is increasingly vital to brand identity and marketing strategies.
 A logo is more than just an image – it's often the first impression people have of a company, and it can influence whether potential customers feel compelled to learn more.